tidymodels/tidymodels.org-legacy/content/learn/work/tune-text/index.markdown

 <img src="figs/grid-plot-1.svg" width="960" />

-There is definitely an effect due to the number of features used.
-(This is a small sample of the overall data set available.
-When more data are used, a larger feature set is optimal.).
-The profiles with mixture values greater than zero had steep drop-offs in performance.
+- We can definitely see that performance improves with the number of features included.
+In this article, we've used a small sample of the overall data set available.
+When more data are used, an even larger feature set is optimal.

+- The profiles with larger mixture values (greater than 0.01) have steep drop-offs in performance.
 What's that about?
 Those are cases where the lasso penalty is removing too many (and perhaps all) features from the model.

-The panel with at least 4096 features shows that there are several parameter combinations that have roughly equivalent performance.
-A case could be made that we should choose a larger mixture value and a smaller penalty to select a more simplistic model that contains fewer predictors.
-If more experimentation were conducted, a largest set of features should also be considered.
+- The panel with at least 4096 features shows that there are several parameter combinations that have about the same performance; there isn't much difference between the best performance for the different mixture values.
+A case could be made that we should choose a _larger_ mixture value and a _smaller_ penalty to select a simpler model that contains fewer predictors.

+- If more experimentation were conducted, a larger set of features (more than 4096) should also be considered.

-We'll come back to the extracted glmnet components at the end of this example.
+We'll come back to the extracted glmnet components at the end of this article.

 ## Directed search